philipturner/swift-colab/README.md

 %install '.package(url: "https://github.com/pvieito/PythonKit", .branch("master"))' PythonKit
 ```

 In another browser tab, open one of the tutorials.
+Click `Edit > Select all cells` in the menu bar.
+Every cell should turn blue.
+Press `Ctrl + C` (Chrome OS, Windows) or `Cmd + C` (macOS, iPadOS) to copy the cells.
+Switch back to the original Colab notebook.
+Click the last cell, then press `Cmd/Ctrl + V`.
+Every cell from the tutorial should appear in the notebook that is compiling S4TF.

 > I'm testing an idea of reusing the same session across multiple notebooks, avoiding the 2 minutes of recompiling S4TF.
 Solution: delete all the cells in one notebook, then copy/paste all cells from another notebook. (show how to select all the cells in menu bar) - `Edit > Select all cells` -> Cmd/Ctrl + C -> `Edit > Select all cells` -> Cmd/Ctrl + V